-While employees’ productivity and job satisfaction have increased, according to experts with Information Services Group, their ability to maintain compliance with increasingly stringent data protection regulations has suffered.
+While remote employees’ productivity and job satisfaction have increased, according to experts with Information Services Group, their ability to maintain compliance with increasingly stringent data protection regulations has suffered.

-Because remote employees have, at least to some extent, be their own IT support in an environment where security is more often than not just an afterthought, sensitive data are far more likely to end up in the wrong hands.
+Because remote employees have, at least to some extent, been their own IT support in an environment where security is more often than not just an afterthought, sensitive data are far more likely to end up in the wrong hands.

 To prevent noncompliance from causing a costly data breach, organizations must actively strive to increase data protection compliance among remote teams by practicing the strategies described below.

 If your cybersecurity policy comes from a time before the outbreak of COVID-19, then it’s very likely that it assumes all employees to be working in the same building, just one hallway away from your servers.
 Such a policy most likely doesn’t address the daily cybersecurity challenges remote workers face, which is why it needs to be updated as soon as possible.

 Some issues that need to be addressed in every cybersecurity policy include:

 - What devices are employees allowed to use.

 - How employees access and store data.

 - The steps employees are required to take when they detect a breach.